Posted on April 15, 2019 by Louise Howland

 Mark Leigh is a senior partner at Roffe Swayne and has been with the firm since 1983.
 Roffe Swayne are a long established and highly regarded firm of Chartered Accountants with a team of approximately 100 people, providing specialist accounting, tax, corporate finance, forensic and outsourced business services to their clients from their office in Godalming.
 Mark heads up the corporate finance team which provides a wide range of transactional and strategic services including raising finance, acquisition and disposal mandates and strategic advice to shareholders and management teams.
 Mark’s expertise includes the property and leisure sectors.

-ramsac and Roffe Swayne recently celebrated 25 years of working together, to celebrate Rob May and Mark Leigh sat down to discuss how to create and sustain a business relationship for over 25 years
+ramsac and Roffe Swayne recently celebrated 25 years of working together, to celebrate Rob May and Mark Leigh sat down to discuss how to build business relationships that last for over 25 years

 Question: Why are long term business relationships important to you?